namesys-eth/ccip-store/ENSIP-17a.md

         bytes[],
         bytes[]
     ] [
-        urls, // List of URLs handling writing to database signers || [], // List of addresses signing the calldata approvals || [], // List of signatures approving the signers [] // MUST be empty for centralised databases
+        urls, // List of URLs handling writing to databases signers || [], // List of addresses signing the calldata approvals || [], // List of signatures approving the signers [] // MUST be empty for centralised databases